nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-07-31-soapbox-beta/index.md

 ---
 title: Soapbox Beta
-description: "Discover Microsoft's Soapbox, a video service similar to YouTube, but with a twist!
-Learn about its Flash implementation and how it works through firewalls."
+description: Discover Microsoft's Soapbox, a video service similar to YouTube, but with a twist!
+Learn about its Flash implementation and how it works through firewalls.
 date: 2007-07-31
 creator: Martin Hinshelwood
 id: "352"